WasiqB/coteafs-selenium/README.md

 This is a new concept, here you can define actions specific to each page.
 This approach abstracts out the page action flows and helps in modularising the classes.
 So whenever the flow of the page changes, you need to change only at single place.

 > For every page action you need to extend `AbstractPageAction`.
 Since it is a generic class, you need to pass the action class name as it's generic type.
+> Also, `perform` method needs to be implemented for every action class.

 #### Sample page action